omarkhatibco/tailwind-css-variables/README.md

 }
 ```

-this will allow you to use `postcss-each` plugin to loop colors and generate button with background color for example
+this will allow you to use `postcss-each` plugin to loop colors and generate a button with background color for example

 #### looping

-Let's assume you would like to generate button from you colors.
+Let's assume you would like to generate buttons from your colors.

-first of all install this postcss plugins
+first of all, install this postcss plugin

 ```bash
 # Install via npm
 npm install --save-dev postcss-each postcss-at-rules-variables
 ```

-add the plugins to you postcss config file and respect the order.
+add the plugins to your postcss config file and respect the order.

 ```js
 module.exports = {